Science Operations

 Filters

 There are two filter wheels in each LBC.
-Each wheel has 5 positions, and since 1 must remain free, at most 8 filters can be available in LBCB and 8 in LBCR at any one time.
-The filter wheels and the cryostat are all mounted on the derotator, which tracks the sidereal rotation during an exposure.
-There are 6 filters for LBC Blue and 10 for LBC Red.
-The TiO_784 and CN_817 filters are installed in LBC Red only by request.
+Each wheel has 5 positions, and since 1 must remain free, at most 8 filters can be available in each LBC at any one time.
+The filter wheels and the cryostat are all mounted on the derotator, which tracks the sidereal rotation of the sky during an exposure.
+In LBCB there are a total of 7 filters and a pinhole mask that are all installed, and in LBCR there are a total of 10 filters available, of which 8 are installed at any given time.
+Currently the TiO_784 and CN_817 filters are installed in LBC Red only by request.
 It is important that the partner coordinators and observers communicate the need for these filters to LBTO staff well in advance of the run, to allow scheduling of a filter swap.
+Please contact the sciops group in advance if you have an interest in manufacturing and/or installing a custom filter.

 Filters in LBC Blue